Calories Burned While Exercising

 - stair machines

-Approximate minutes of exercise needed to burn 500 calories, by personal weight.
+Exercise minutes needed to burn 500 calories, by weight

 The exercise time columns can be sorted from high to low or low to high by clicking on a weight.
 All times are in minutes.
 You can also use the above calculator to see how many calories you will burn over x minutes of exercise.